 Psychiatric history does not automatically satisfy this test.
 A past hospitalization or diagnosis is not evidence of danger to public safety unless there is specific documentation of a safety concern that is current and likely to recur.

 COI-SAFE note: This guide reflects publicly available IRPA provisions and IRCC policy.
 Individual assessments at the border are made by CBSA officers with discretion.
-If you have concerns about how your specific situation will be assessed, consult an immigration lawyer before travel.
+If you have concerns about how your circumstances will be assessed, consult an immigration lawyer before travel.

 What CBSA Can and Cannot Ask at the Border